It is common to feel tired later in pregnancy. There are several reasons why this can happen.

 Poor sleep

-You may not be sleeping well due to the pressure on your bladder.
-You may be getting up at night to go to the toilet.
+You may not sleep well due to the pressure on your bladder.
+You may get up at night to go to the toilet.
 You may also find it difficult to get comfortable in bed.
 Sometimes you can have strange dreams when you are pregnant and you may not feel rested when you wake.

 Extra weight